mambiux/LLAMA.CPP-ROCm/README.md

 ./llama.cpp -m models/your-model.bin -p "Your prompt here"

-🙌 Acknowledgments

-Big thanks to:

-    Llama.cpp for enabling lightweight LLM inference.
-    The open-source community for ROCm and AMD GPU support.

 This guide highlights the untapped potential of AMD Ryzen APUs for AI workloads.
 Dive in, experiment, and discover the future of low-cost, efficient AI inference.
 Let me know if anything is unclear or needs further refinement! 🚀